CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Troubleshoot-Layer-1.md

 For DAC cables on speeds higher than 25G, autonegotiation is unnecessary, but is useful because it can improve signal integrity by link training.
 It also negotiates speed and FEC, but this is less useful since the neighbor speed and FEC is usually known.

-On Broadcom platforms, when autonegotiation is enabled, the output of `sudo l1-show <swp>` displays the local advertised autonegotiation capabilities and the remote advertised autonegotiation capabilities, provided the link is up.

 #### General Autonegotiation Guidance

 - When autoneg is supported on an Ethernet type, both sides of the link must be configured with the same autoneg setting.
 - Cumulus Linux sets a default for autoneg and/or speed, duplex and FEC for each port based on the ASIC and port speed.
 On Mellanox platforms running Cumulus Linux, autoneg defaults to *ON*.
-On Broadcom platforms running Cumulus Linux, autoneg and FEC default to *OFF*, and the maximum speed for the port as defined in `ports.conf`.
 - If autoneg is *OFF* &mdash; which is called force mode &mdash; then speed, duplex and FEC must also be specified if a non-default value for the port is desired.
 If autoneg is *ON*, then speed, duplex and FEC should not be specified.
 The only exception to this is for 1000BASE-X optical interfaces, where speed is *1000* and autoneg is *ON* in order to get unidirectional link detection.
 - If autoneg is enabled on a link type that does not support autoneg, the port enters *autodetect* mode (see the {{<link url="#autodetect" text="next section">}}) to try and determine the most likely speed and FEC settings to bring the link up.
 This feature is usually successful, but if the link does not come up, it may be necessary to disable autoneg and set these link settings manually.
 - There is no concept of autoneg of MTU.
 To change the MTU from the default setting, {{<link url="Switch-Port-Attributes/#mtu" text="configure it explicitly">}}.